lf-edge/ekuiper/docs/en_US/rules/overview.md

 ## id

 The identification of the rule.
-The rule name cannot be duplicated in the same XStream instance.
+The rule name cannot be duplicated in the same Kuiper instance.

 ## sql

 The sql query to run for the rule.

-- XStream provides embeded support MQTT source, see  [MQTT source stream](sources/mqtt.md) for more detailed info.
+- Kuiper provides embeded support MQTT source, see  [MQTT source stream](sources/mqtt.md) for more detailed info.
-- See [SQL](../sqls/overview.md) for more info of XStream SQL.
+- See [SQL](../sqls/overview.md) for more info of Kuiper SQL.
 - Sources can be customized, see [extension](../extension/overview.md) for more detailed info.

 ### actions